Two women say were raped, punished at U.S. military academies

 "Both institutions systematically and repeatedly ignore rampant sexual harassment," the lawsuit filed by Leah Marquet, 20, and Anne Kendzior, 22, stated.
 "Both institutions have a history of failing to prosecute and punish those students found to have sexually assaulted and raped their fellow students."

-After she reported an assault, other students taunted her, the lawsuit said, and the school punished her for reporting the incident by forcing her to take out her attacker's trash.
+After she reported the alleged assault, other students taunted her, the lawsuit said, and the school punished her for reporting the incident by forcing her to take out her attacker's trash.
 She quit West Point after becoming suicidal, the lawsuit said.

 Kendzior, who entered the Naval Academy in 2008, said she was raped twice by two different fellow students, both times while she was drunk.
 Kendzior accused the Naval Academy of forcing her to drop out after she reported the rapes to an academy counselor.